 When planting evergreens, locate them away from windy areas.

-Plant evergreens early in the spring, to allow the root system to get well
+Plant evergreens early in the spring, to allow the root system to get well established.

-Apply a thick layer of mulch around plants, to help insulate the soil from
+Apply a thick layer of mulch around plants, to help insulate the soil from freezing too deeply.

-Select native trees and shrubs, that are naturally adapted to local winter
+Select native trees and shrubs, that are naturally adapted to local winter conditions.

-If the soil is dry in the winter, but not frozen, water deeply around the
+If the soil is dry in the winter, but not frozen, water deeply around the plant.

-Apply anti-dessicants for evergreens.
+Apply anti-desiccants for evergreens.